huggingface/blog/text-generation-inference-on-inferentia2.md

 After our endpoint is deployed, we can run inference on it, using the `predict` method from `predictor`.
 We can provide different parameters to impact the generation, adding them to the `parameters` attribute of the payload.
 You can find the supported parameters [here](https://www.philschmid.de/sagemaker-llama-llm#5-run-inference-and-chat-with-the-model), or in the open API specification of TGI in the [swagger documentation](https://huggingface.github.io/text-generation-inference/)

-The `HuggingFaceH4/zephyr-7b-beta` is a conversational chat model, meaning we can chat with it using the following prompt:
+The `HuggingFaceH4/zephyr-7b-beta` is a conversational chat model, meaning we can chat with it using a prompt structure like the following:

 ```
 <|system|>\nYou are a friendly.</s>\n<|user|>\nInstruction</s>\n<|assistant|>\n